-The UK economy has not experienced the improvements seen elsewhere and continued to see more mixed economic data.
-Whilst there have been some positive developments in the Brexit negotiations, the currency related impact on inflation and real wages has begun to hurt consumer confidence and much uncertainty remains over the final solution.
+Whilst global economic conditions remain healthy, the UK economy has seen more mixed economic data and growth is now lagging behind other major economies.
+There have been some positive developments in the Brexit negotiations, but the currency related impact on inflation and real wages has affected consumer confidence and investor sentiment towards the UK remains cautious.

-Despite a general lack of inflation, central banks have taken the opportunity to continue the gentle normalisation of the ultra loose monetary policy, including the first UK interest rate increase for a decade.
+Despite limited signs of inflation, central banks have taken the opportunity to continue the gentle normalisation of monetary policy, including a further increase in US interest rates and with more expected through 2018.

-Although the UK interest rate increased to 0.5% during the final quarter, the returns from cash deposits remained very low and are still well below the level of inflation.
+With the UK interest rate at 0.5% the returns from cash deposits remained very low and still well below the level of inflation.

 Please remember that past performance is not a reliable indicator of future results.
 The value of investments and the level of income received from them can fall as well as rise, and is not guaranteed.